arstgit/shadowsocks-lite/README.md

 ## Super simple to use

-Socks5 proxy client and server with fewer config params.
+Socks5 proxy client and server.

 ## Usage